sostheim/krak8s/README.md

 help.txt
 ```

 The `help.txt` is a list of useful commands for managing the cluster.
 The file `datastore.json` is the snapshot of the API services active object model (more on this later).
-Everything else, the `config.yaml` file and the directory `geograph/`, is the current record of the active state for the cluster.
+Everything else, the `config.yaml` file and the directory `geograph/`, represents the current active state for the cluster.

 The krak8s API manages this state by making updates to the `config.yaml` file that get reflected in the `geograph/` manifest when the Kraken tool chain is applied to the configuration file.

 #### Kraken Configuration File Integration
 For the krak8s API service to work with the Kraken configuration file, see reference here: [Kraken Configuration File Format](https://github.com/samsung-cnct/k2/tree/master/Documentation), we need to insert a couple of markers to the YAML file.
 The markers are necessary elements that allow the API to determine exactly where to make it's insertions for the elements of the configuration it will manage.